callumblanchard/dataprocessor-template/README.md

 ```

 ### Multi Sheet
-Excel Spreadsheets with more than one tab included are processed as an object with keys corresponding to the tab names, each value being an array of objects representing data within that sheet
+Excel Spreadsheets with more than one tab included are processed as an object with keys corresponding to the tab names, each value being an array of objects representing data within that sheet.

 ```
 {